• Instructions to Ask a Question

 Return a value: obtain the final output/result of the execution

-You have two ways to return your required value - using a return statement, using the `output` variable instead of a return statement.
-Follow any one of them, as demonstrated below.
+You have two ways to return your required value.
+Follow any one of these —

 2.1.
 Using a return statement: